-Mutual funds built on HSBC's unique global capabilities
+Mutual funds built on HSBC's global capabilities

 Our World Selection Funds5 offer asset allocation solutions–designed to help minimize the roller-coaster ride that volatile market conditions can generate.
-The four different fund strategies are aligned to a the full spectrum of risk profiles:
+The five different fund strategies are aligned to a the full spectrum of risk profiles: